Let’s talk about it.

 And if you don’t have $3,000+ sitting around to hire one?

-Before you start cutting cake samples or googling linen textures ask yourself:
+Before you dive into decor ideas or googling linen textures ask yourself:

 What would make this wedding feel like us?